Kislovskiy/handson-ml/README.md

     $ conda env create -f environment.yml

-This will give you a conda environment named `mlbook`, ready to use!
+This will give you a conda environment named `tf1`, ready to use!
 Just activate it and you will have everything setup for you:

-    $ conda activate mlbook
+    $ conda activate tf1

 You are all set!
 Next, jump to the [Starting Jupyter](#starting-jupyter) section.